Don’t violate SEO rules by conveying the wrong information

-Don’t use browser specific functionalities in your website
+Don’t use browser-specific functionalities on your website

-Browsers vary and some can’t be able to translate certain codes, features and plugins used in a website.
+Browsers vary and some can’t be able to translate certain codes, features, and plugins used in a website.
 Visitors will be irritated and easily leave the page if the visual is not loading completely.
-For effectiveness, the website should be browser friendly on different platforms.
+For effectiveness, the website should be browser-friendly on different platforms.

 Don’t use Flash Introductions

-Flash features make websites to load slowly.
+Flash features make websites load slowly.
 One may think that it will excite a visitor when he/she visits the website, but in the real sense, no one is willing to wait for two minutes for a page to load.